-We are excited to be working with eight new talented young musicians from autumn 2017 - please see this page for details on the new Junior Artists from September.
+We are excited to be working with eight new talented young musicians on the Junior Artists scheme from Autumn 2017.

 Sehyogue, 16, began learning percussion at local high school with weekly 30 minute lessons.
 From this year, a government music scholarship is supporting her studies with Paul Patrick, David Hext and Sophie Hastings at Chetham’s School of Music, alongside studying Music, English and Biology A Level.
 Sehyogue has played with various orchestras and ensembles (national and local) and given solo concerts.
 In August 2017 she played with the BBC Proms Youth Ensemble alongside the New York based band Bang On A Can, as part of the BBC Proms.
 Especially passionate about inclusion and diversity in music, Sehyogue works with community music charities and is involved with the South West Open Youth Orchestra, soon to become the National Open Youth Orchestra, a disabled-led orchestra.
 Studying percussion at music college is Sehyogue’s aim and she is looking forward to meeting other like-minded musicians and for the opportunities that next year will bring.
 Ultimately, her ambition is to combine orchestral playing with education and community work – bringing music to everyone!